CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 ### Task 1: Enable MFA in AAD using Conditional Access Policy

+In this task, you will enable MFA in Azure Active Directory using Conditional Access Policy and verify the policy.

 1. Open a new browser window and log in to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).

 1. When prompted, use the credentials provided in the **Environment Details** page to log in to the admin center.